robertahunt/specify7-wiki/Home.md

         Album = type('Album', ....

     If the literals are replaced with variables and the field objects instantiated by function dispatch, it is possible to straight forwardly turn the XML description of the schema into a set of objects that Django can understand.

     The code that does so is in [djangospecify/specify/models.py](https://github.com/benanhalt/djangospecify/blob/master/specify/models.py).

+* The API layer:
+    The API generation is based around the [TastyPie](https://github.com/toastdriven/django-tastypie) library.
+The idea is much the same as before.
+Traditionally each resource would be described to TastyPie by a Python class.
+E.g. from [the docs](http://django-tastypie.readthedocs.org/en/latest/fields.html):

+        class PersonResource(Resource):
+            name = fields.CharField(attribute='name')
+            age = fields.IntegerField(attribute='years_old', null=True)
+            created = fields.DateTimeField(readonly=True, default=utils.now)
+            is_active = fields.BooleanField(default=True)
+            profile = fields.ToOneField(ProfileResource, 'profile')
+            notes = fields.ToManyField(NoteResource, 'notes', full=True)

+    So again the strategy is dynamic class generation.
+This code lives at [djangospecify/specify/api.py](https://github.com/benanhalt/djangospecify/blob/master/specify/api.py).
+The code is complicated somewhat by subclassing the TastyPie resource implementations to provide customized behavior, but the module remains quite concise and manageable.

+* Authentication:
+     It is desirable that the authentication system utilize the same user credentials as the current thick client.
+That has been achieved by implementing the same decryption protocol that is used to challenge user passwords against the encrypted versions stored in the `specifyusers` table.
+The relevant code is in [djangospecify/specify/encryption.py](https://github.com/benanhalt/djangospecify/blob/master/specify/encryption.py).
+And the code which interfaces it to the Django authentication system is found in [djangospecify/specify/authbackend.py](https://github.com/benanhalt/djangospecify/blob/master/specify/authbackend.py).